Kava-Labs/kava/x/bep3/spec/03_messages.md

 ## Refund swap

-Swaps are claimed using the `MsgRefundAtomicSwap` message type.
+Expired swaps are refunded using the `MsgRefundAtomicSwap` message type.

 ```go
 // MsgRefundAtomicSwap defines a refund msg